posit-dev/air/docs/formatter.md

 )
 ```

-which is a little easier to understand than if the list call was folded onto one line.
+which is a little easier to understand than if the list call was flattened onto one line.

 Note that while the above example demonstrates irreversibility with function calls, it also holds true for function definitions, pipe chains, and assignment as well - i.e. any place where existing formatting is respected.